 University of Mount Olive Celebrates Founding

-MOUNT OLIVE- Today, University of Mount Olive (MOC) honored 39 employees and celebrated 61 years of providing Christian higher education at the College’s annual Founders Day Worship Service.
+MOUNT OLIVE- The University of Mount Olive celebrated 63 years of providing Christian higher education at the University’s annual Founders Day Worship Service on Tuesday.

-For the final portion of the service, President Philip P. Kerstetter recognized faculty and staff for their continued dedicated efforts.
-He presented each service award recipient with a gift engraved with the College seal.
+For the final portion of the service, President Philip P. Kerstetter recognized 27 faculty and staff members for their continued dedicated efforts.
+He presented each service award recipient with a gift engraved with the University seal.